kaust-rccl/ibex-miniconda-install/README.md

 ...we recommend that you type `yes` to avoid having to manually initialize Conda for Bash later.

-If you accidentally type `no`, don't worries.
+If you accidentally type `no`, don't worry.
 When the script finishes you simply need to type the following commands.

 ```bash